 6. When the student successfully completes the remediation course with a passing grade, the student’s incomplete grade will be replaced with a passing grade (SA, C or D depending on the course).

-7. If a student is unsuccessful in the remediation course, the incomplete will be replaced with an F or UN for the final grade and the student will be required to repeat the course at the next offering.
+7. If a student is unsuccessful in the remediation course, NC will be applied to the remediation course and the incomplete for the semester course will be replaced with an F or UN for the final grade and the student will be required to repeat the course at the next offering.
 This grade cannot be appealed.

 8. Remediation will incur additional expense to the student and the fee will be determined based on the credit hours remediated.